itteco/embedjs/README.md

 You can either clone repo from GitHub, or pull library from NPM as `@iframely/embed.js`.
 We recommend creating a symlink to a file first for a simpler reverse proxy config.

 Alternatively, you may include the contents of embed.js into your other JavaScript distributions.
 Include `src/index.js` main script or entire `"@iframely/embed.js"` module in your own build configuration to pull all dependencides.

+## Omit cloud embed.js from API responses

+The HTML embed codes you get from Iframely APIs will include the cloud copy of embed.js by default (as `<script src="//cdn.iframe.ly/embed.js">`).
+You need to remove that script piece if you're going to self-host embed.js.

+To do it, make your API calls with [&omit_script=1](https://iframely.com/docs/omit-script) query-string.

 ## Using embed.js without API calls